KrashStudio/shipit-git/README.md

 All options describe in the config sections are avalaible in the `shipit.config` object.

-### shipit.repository

-Attached during `deploy:fetch` task.

-You can manipulate the repository using git command, the API is describe in [gift](https://github.com/sentientwaffle/gift).

 ### shipit.releaseDirname

 Attached during `deploy:update` and `rollback:init` task.